skuid/SamplePages/Use_Cases/Service_Request/README.md

 - Multiple models: Interacting with various objects throughout the Salesforce data model.
 Each configured to create a new row on page load.
 - Ui-Only fields: Look at the contact model.
 An "Additional Contact" boolean is in that model as a UI-Only field.
 It is connected to model actions that trigger creation of a new row in the "Additional Contact" model.
 - Seamless form UI: Notice that there are lots of forms on the page.
 Each is bound to a different model, but at run-time it appears to be a single - well designed - form.
 - Conditional rendering by viewport: The Service Type field appears twice.
 If a larger viewport - it shows as a button list.
-If a smaller viewport - it shows as a pick-list.  (expand and narrow your browser window to see this in action.)
+If a smaller viewport - it shows as a picklist.  (expand and narrow your browser window to see this in action.)
 - Submit Request button: Notice the set of actions that saves information in each model,  moves reference data into the case and finishes with an elegant confirmation modal.